-In a Business Acquisition, the buyer purchases a majority of the target company’s shares which comes with legal obligations.
+In a Business Acquisition (also known as Company or Shares Acquisition), the buyer purchases a majority of the target company’s shares which comes with legal obligations.
 The acquiring company would become the new owner of the target company, while they remain different legal entities.

-In an Asset Acquisition, the buyer purchases all or some of the target company’s assets.
-The common assets acquired are real property including real estate and office equipment, as well as intellectual property including copyright, trademarks and patents.
+In an Asset Acquisition, the buyer purchases all or some of the target company’s assets rather than the company's shares.
+The advantage of this approach is that it allows a buyer to pick and choose the assets and liabilities of the company the buyer wants to buy.
+The common assets acquired may include real property such as real estate and office equipment, as well as intellectual property such as copyright, trademarks and patents.
 Similarly, the two companies remain different legal entities even if the acquiring company purchases all of the assets.

 A Business Acquisition refers to the corporate purchase of most or all of another company’s shares.
 It allows the acquiring company to gain control of the target company.
 With more than 50% of the target company’s stock (and/or other assets), this allows the acquiring company to have an overriding decision-making power without the need for approval by other shareholders.